HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 7. Good Health Hospital’s assigned Coordination Platform aggregates all convening and co-provider estimates into a single GFE, with the summary total for the surgery across providers as well as the details per provider and the associated facility charges.

-7. GFE is posted to API available to the Patient by Tuesday (within one business day from time of scheduling)
+7. GFE is posted to API available to the Patient by Tuesday (within one business day from time of scheduling).

 ### Multi-Provider Coordination Workflow Alternative ###